 The sorrel herb is a tangy, lemony flavored plant.
 The youngest leaves have a slightly more acidic taste, but you can use mature leaves steamed or sautéed like spinach.
 Sorrel is also called sour dock and is a perennial herb that grows wild in many parts of the world.
-The herb is widely used in French cuisine but not as well known in the U.S.
+The herb is widely used in French cuisine but not as well known in the United States.

 There are many varieties of sorrel plant but the most commonly used in cooking is French sorrel (Rumex scutatus).
 Sheep’s sorrel (Rumex acetosella) is native to North America and is not palatable to humans but produces nutritious fodder for animals.

 Leaf sorrel is cultivated as a garden herb and grows 2 feet high with upright stems.
 The leaves are smooth to crinkled and are from 3 to 6 inches long.
 When sorrel herb bolts, it produces an attractive whorled purple flower.

 Sorrel will not need a lot of supplemental care, but the bed does need to be kept weeded and the plants should receive at least 1 inch of water per week.

 How to Grow Sorrel